canton7/ec2manager/README.md

 You can use Ec2Manager for that (launch a new instance but don't mount anything), or launch it with EC2 Console.
 SSH in, and create a new folder.

+If the server you're running is 32-bit, you'll probably need to `sudo apt-get install lib32gcc1` first.
+This also needs to go in your `ec2manager/setup` file, when you get around to creating this.

-If whatever you're installing is likely to be larger than 5 gigs or so, it's probably worth choosing an instance size larger than Micro, and using the ephemeral storance in `/mnt` to setup your server.
+If whatever you're installing is likely to be larger than 5 gigs or so, it's probably worth choosing an instance size larger than Micro, and using the ephemeral storage in `/mnt` to setup your server.

 Install whatever you need to install, and get it working, tweaking the firewall rules in EC2 Console - Security Group as appropriate.
 If you're creating a snapshot for a new game, please check below to make sure the ports it's using don't clash with any other server.